fredericorecsky/configs/README.md

 ## I want to add my own stuff

+This project is mainly a distributed way to have my shell environements so if something is generic and useful feel free to add and request a merge.

-If is really personal, add a 99_internal file and add your stuff.
-If you think that is useful or you want to fix any of the above, just send a merge request
+If it is really personal/local, add a 99_internal file and add your stuff.